Pradip-Sinh/TIC-TACK-TOE/README.md

-# This is tic tack toe game
+# This is tic tack toe game base on the javascript